Prokleta-Kuja/code-challenge-image-api/README.md

 Login with username `admin` and password `admin`, then create project `image-api`

+If solution is not run in VSCode docker container(using .devcontainer) make sure dotnet-sonarscanner tool is installeg globally with:

+`dotnet tool install --global dotnet-sonarscanner --version 5.0.4`

 ## SQL Server

 Command to run local docker instance (requires bridge network named dev):